SchmidtDSE/plastics-interventions-doc/ml.md

 <br> \bigskip

 # Results
 Evaluation begins with traditional in-sample analysis.
-However, this article also considers a temporally displaced out-of-sample task and region-level performance / sensitivity evaluation.
+However, this article also considers a various post-hoc evaluations.

 ## In-sample performance
 Modeling uses a train, validation, and test split constructed from all available years of 67% of data for training and 17% for validation due to dataset size.